Have you ever googled how to take care of the Silver Sword Philodendron and had no luck in finding a complete care guide?

 Simply, when you see that its roots are becoming too strong and big for the current pot, switch to a bigger one.

-The climbing habit it has makes it perfect for your design, meaning you can put a pole or a climbing wall and picture how that part of your house or apartment is going to look like after the Hastatum fills it up with is glorious appearance.
+The climbing habit it has makes it perfect for your design, meaning you can put a pole or a climbing wall and picture how that part of your house or apartment is going to look like after the Hastatum fills it up.

 On the other hand, if not, this is going to make a fine addition to your décor.
 And as a bonus, you receive an air purifier.